Did Early Christians Celebrate Easter? Where Did Easter Come From?

 As far as the claimed leaders of the Church of Rome, in the second century, beginning with possibly Telesphorus or possibly Hyginus or maybe Sixtus (there are no contemporaneous records, only an unclear report 5-6 decades later written by Irenaeus), what is now called Easter began to be observed by some in Rome by the Church of Rome.
 It was NOT an original belief of the catholic church (see also Beliefs of the Original Catholic Church).

-First, it was apparently a change in date of Passover from the 14th of Nisan to a Sunday.
-This is believed to have happened because of the Bar Kokhba rebellion by the Jews (c.
-132-135) and that any distancing between Jews and claimed Christians seemed physically advantageous (at least to some in Rome and certain ones in Jerusalem).
+So what happened?
+Well, there was a change in date of Passover from the 14th of Nisan to a Sunday by some who professed Christianity.
+This is believed to have happened primarily because of the Bar Kokhba rebellion by the Jews (c.
+132-135) and that any distancing between Jews and claimed Christians seemed physically advantageous to some (at least to some in Rome and certain ones in Jerusalem).
 I suspect they made this change because their fear of death was greater than their fear to violate God's word.

 In the area of Jerusalem, the Bar Kokhba revolt resulted in Jerusalem being renamed Ælia Capitolina.
 It was an area that compromised and switched to Sunday around 135 A.D.